The MTV icons are back in a movie that transcends time, space and humour.Read more…

 Both Netflix and Stan charge for their services at three separate tiers: Basic, Standard and Premium.
-Netflix has the cheapest option available, albeit by 1 cent.
+Netflix used to have the cheapest option available, albeit by 1 cent.
 However, the streaming giant upped its prices for the Basic and Standard plans in September 2020.
 The Basic plan now costs $10.99/month.

 The Basic plan now costs $10.99 a month.
 It will get you standard definition (SD) and 1 concurrent stream.
 The Standard plan ($16.99 a month) comes with high definition (HD) and 2 concurrent streams, while Premium ($22.99 a month) will get you 4K streaming and 4 concurrent streams.

 For Stan, it's more or less the same with the exception of the Standard plan.
 The Basic plan will get you SD and one concurrent stream, Standard gets you HD and three concurrent streams and Premium will get you 4K streaming and four concurrent streams.

 The number of screens you can watch at the same time is an important factor for a lot of subscribers.
 The reason behind it is simple: the more screens supported, the more people you can share your subscription with – and hopefully the cost.
 Keep in mind though, Netflix are looking at cracking down on password sharing.
 That means there soon may be an extra cost applied to those using Netflix from outside a household.

 If you get a Basic plan and want to share the login details with a friend you will need to coordinate who can tune in when, a hassle usually not worth saving a couple of bucks over.
 In this aspect, both Netflix and Stan do well, offering two (Netflix) and three (Stan) simultaneous streams for their Standard plans, which also come with HD quality streaming.

 Things get even more complicated if you purchase a subscription for the entire household comprised of devoted streamers, in which case getting a Premium plan might be worth spending the extra cash.
 The same applies if you’re keen to watch in 4K quality and already have a device that supports 4K streaming.
 In this case, the Premium plan from Stan is slightly cheaper.